readthedocs/blog/offsite-2019.rst

 Read the Docs Offsite 2019
 ==========================

-We just finished our first offsite ever in April of 2019.
+The Read the Docs team just finished our first offsite ever in April of 2019.
-The entire team gathered together in person for the first time.
+We all gathered together in person for the first time, and talked about the future of the project.
-This was enabled by the sustainable revenue from our ethical ads and paid subscripions.

-This is the current full-time staff of Read the Docs.
 A picture will show this better than I can:

 .. figure:: /img/offsite-2019.png